As we all know that Kafka is very fast, much faster than most of its competitors. So what’s the reason here?

 So writing to file systems may be better than writing to memory.
 Even better, we can utilize MMAP(memory mapped files) to make it faster.

-Basically MMAP(Memory Mapped Files) can map the file contents from disk into memory.
-And when we write something into the mapped memory, the OS will flush the change into disk some time later.
-So everything is faster because we are using memory here.
-Why not using memory directly?
-As we have learned previously, Kafka runs on JVM, if we write data into memory directly, the memory overhead would be high and GC would happen frequently.
-So we use MMAP here to avoid it.
+Basically, MMAP(Memory Mapped Files) can map the file contents from the disk into memory.
+And when we write something into the mapped memory, the OS will flush the change onto the disk sometime later.
+So everything is faster because we are using memory actually, but in an indirect way.
+So here comes the question.
+Why would we use MMAP to write data onto disks, which later will be mapped into memory?
+It seems to be a roundabout route.
+Why not just write data into memory directly?
+As we have learned previously, Kafka runs on top of JVM, if we wrote data into memory directly, the memory overhead would be high and GC would happen frequently.
+So we use MMAP here to avoid the issue.